JavaDev1983/WordSearchHVDR/README.md

 ### Readme File

-Android Studio may not display the README.md file due to a bug, just select the editor (code) tab.
+Android Studio may not display the README.md file due to a bug, just select the editor (code) tab or view it from GitHub.